olli-ai/k8s-replicator/deploy/helm-chart/k8s-replicator/README.md

 The generated secret or configMap is deleted if its creator is deleted, and cleared if its source is deleted or does not allow replication.

+### Special secret types

+Some special secret types come with constraints: existing keys and specific formats.
+When clearing a secret, `k8s-replicator` will conform to those constraints with minimal values.
+In particular:
+- `kubernetes.io/basic-auth`: cleared with an empty user `""`, but a long random password for security.
+- `kubernetes.io/ssh-auth`: cleared with `"empty"` as ssh private key (`""` not allowed).
+- `kubernetes.io/service-account-token`: not handled, it is managed by kubernetes so replicating it may be a bad idea.
+- `bootstrap.kubernetes.io/token`: not handled, it is an internal secret type of kubernetes.

 ### Handling errors

 The state of the replicated secrets and configMaps and is stored in their annotations, so `k8s-replicator` is resilient to restarts and kubernetes errors, and won't perform redundant actions. `--resync-period` configures how often the list of resources is reloaded, which forces the replicator to check the state of the cluster.
 All updates / creations / deletions are performed against the `ResourceVersion`, so any outdated update will fail.